WPBI-CD: History

 The station's construction permit was issued by the Federal Communications Commission (FCC) on February 22, 2011, under the call sign of W16DB-D. The station's call sign was changed back and forth between WPBH-LD and WPBI-LD in August and October 2016 until October 18, 2016, when WPBI was settled upon.
 WPBI-LD started airing on October 25, 2016.
 The station signed on from the start as the Lafayette area's Fox affiliate, with NBC being launched on the second subchannel; the station was owned by Waypoint Media, a company operated by Mike Reed.
 Prior to the launch of WPBI-LD its owner, Lafayette TV LLC purchased four Lafayette market radio stations from Artistic Media Partners Inc.

 WPBI-LD's two subchannels are the first Fox and NBC affiliates ever based in the Lafayette market; before the station signed on, Indianapolis television stations WXIN and WTHR served as the default Fox and NBC affiliates for Lafayette via cable and satellite.
 Cable television providers Comcast Xfinity and Metronet began carrying WPBI in November 2016.
 Despite discontinuing carriage of Indianapolis-based Fox and NBC affiliates, satellite television provider DirecTV has said it plans to carry WPBI-LD and WPBI-LD2 but has not announced its timetable for doing so.

 From 1953 until WPBI's 2016 launch, WLFI-TV had been the only "Big Three" (ABC, CBS and NBC—or, including Fox, "big four") network television broadcaster in the Lafayette market.

 In July 2021, Waypoint announced that it would sell nine of its television stations, including WPBY-LD and WPBI-LD, to Cumming, Georgia–based Coastal Television for $36.9 million.
 The sale was completed on January 4, 2022.

 Programming

 Sports programming

 WPBI-CD carries select Purdue Boilermakers football games via Fox College Football, and since 2023 via Big Ten Saturday Night on NBC.
-Some non-conference Purdue games may also air on ABC.
+Some non-conference Purdue games may air on sister station WPBY-CD via ESPN College Football on ABC.

 WPBI-CD has blacked out live broadcasts of the Indianapolis 500 to continue to enforce analog-era restrictions when Indianapolis stations served Lafayette to encourage attendance; the race otherwise airs on tape delay with the Indianapolis affiliate (from 2016, over its second NBC channel with WTHR; and from 2025, on its Fox channel with WXIN).
-The race has aired live on WPBI-LD in 2020 due to no fans, 2021 due to a sellout with limited attendance, 2024 due to a weather delay as a public service to those who had to leave early, and 2025 due to a sellout.
+The race has aired live on WPBI-LD in 2020 due to no fans, 2021 due to a sellout with limited attendance, 2024 due to a weather delay as a public service to those who had to leave early, and 2025 and 2026 due to sellouts.